wirdes/Linked-List/README.md

 # Sample Linked list for C

-features of the Code
+Features of the Code:

-Sequential addition function
+Sequential addition function,
-Delete function
+Delete function,
-Printing all data
+Printing all data,

-#If you have a isue code , you can write a message
+If you have a isue code , you can write a message.